jazz-community/custom-expensive-scenario-notifier-oslc4j/README.md

 The available API allows to register custom scenarios by name using a start and a stop command.

 This project contains code to do this using OSLC4J.
+It might be necessary to change the login process to log into applications other than ccm.
+E.g. for RM log into JTS.

 Syntax: